Voting age: British Overseas Territories

-Crown dependencies
+Crown Dependencies

+As of 2025, the voting age in all British Crown Dependencies is now set at 16.

-Moves to lower the voting age to 16 were successful in each of the three British Crown dependencies from 2006 to 2008.
-The Isle of Man was the first to amend its law in 2006, when it reduced the voting age to 16 for its general elections, with the House of Keys approving the move by 19 votes to 4.
+Moves to lower the voting age to 16 were first successful in the three British Crown dependencies from 2006 to 2008.
+The Isle of Man was the first to amend previous legislation in 2006, when it reduced the voting age to 16 for its general elections, with the House of Keys approving the move by 19 votes to 4.

-Jersey followed suit in 2007, when it approved in principle a reduction of the voting age to 16.
+Jersey followed suit in 2007, when it approved a reduction of the voting age to 16.
 The States of Jersey voted narrowly in favour, by 25 votes to 21, and the legislative amendments were adopted.
 The law was sanctioned by Order in Council, and was brought into force in time for the general elections in late 2008.

-In 2007, a proposal for a reduction made by the House Committee of the States of Guernsey, and approved by the States' Policy Committee, was adopted by the assembly by 30 votes to 15.
+In 2007, a proposal for a reduction (in voting age to 16) made by the House Committee of the States of Guernsey, and approved by the States' Policy Committee, was adopted by the assembly by 30 votes to 15.
 An Order in Council sanctioned the law, and it was registered at the Court of Guernsey.
 It came into force immediately, and the voting age was accordingly reduced in time for the 2008 Guernsey general election.

+In 2022, both Alderney and Sark passed legislation which lowered the voting age to 16 for all elections going forward.